SpaceX fairing recovery program: History

 In August 2019, SpaceX chartered the sister ship to Ms. Tree, the Ms. Chief (a play on the word mischief), as the second fairing catcher vessel so that it could be possible to retrieve both halves of the same fairing on a Falcon 9 launch.
 This second ship is also operated by Guice Offshore, and is therefore titled "GO Ms. Chief" on the ship sides.
 Ms. Chief was outfitted with a matching set of four wide arms and a catch net by October 2019, in preparation for dual simultaneous fairing recovery attempts.

 On 11 November 2019, during the Starlink L1 mission both ships were sent to sea but were recalled due to rough seas so a recovery was not attempted.

-On 16 December 2019, both ships were positioned in the Atlantic ocean for a recovery attempt, but both ships narrowly missed catching the fairing halves.
+On 16 December 2019, both ships were positioned in the Atlantic Ocean for a recovery attempt, but both ships narrowly missed catching the fairing halves.

 On 29 January 2020, both ships were positioned for a recovery attempt for the Starlink 3 launch.
 Ms. Tree caught one fairing half, but Ms. Chief narrowly missed the other fairing half.

 On 20 July 2020, both fairing halves were successfully caught for the first time by both ships during the Anasis-2 mission.

 The final payload fairing ever caught by SpaceX was in October 2020 on the Starlink v1.0 L13 mission.

 In February 2021, both ships were taken out of service to have their catching arms removed.
-On 6 April 2021, the ship departed Port Canaveral for the final time with a water salute.
+On 6 April 2021, both ships departed Port Canaveral for the final time with a water salute.

 SpaceX abandoned the experimental program to recover descending-under-parachute payload fairings dry, in a net on a fast ship, by April 2021.
 SpaceX has decided to do "wet recovery" of fairings on future Falcon 9 flights, having found that they can clean, refurbish, and reuse such fairings more economically, and so their subordinate company, Falcon Landing LLC purchased two ships to support wet recovery and droneship operations and named them Bob and Doug.
 Simultaneously with fairing recovery, they will also support booster towing and recovery missions along with their secondary fast boats, Maverick and Goose.